-The County shall, in recognition that the potential for public transit service between Bonita Springs in Lee County and Naples exists, consider any intergovernmental efforts necessary.
+The County shall, in recognition that the potential for public transit service between Bonita Springs, in Lee County, and Naples, in Collier County, exists, consider any intergovernmental efforts, which are necessary to bring about such service.

-(II) Policy 12.5:
+(II)(VI)Policy 12.5:

-The County shall participate in the MPO planning process through an interlocal agreement with the City of Naples and the City of Marco Island, and in a Joint Participation Agreement with the FDOT.
+The County shall continue to participate in the MPO planning process through implementation of an interlocal agreement with the City of Naples, the City of Marco Island and Everglades City and a Joint Participation Agreement with the FDOT.